Rohit-2412/Computer-Networks/Notes.md

     -   Example: Switch to PC
 2. Cross Cable

-    > Used to connect two dissimilar devices
+    > Used to connect two similar devices

     -   Example: Switch to Switch